SWillis97/Diabetic_Foot_Analysis/README.md

 # Diabetic_Foot_Analysis
 This guide provides detailed walkthrough of how to run the standalone programs and the python scripts, if you choose to edit the program.
+The code and it's functions are explained in `Samuel Willis Final Project Report.pdf`

 ## Standalone Package
 It is recommended this be done on a windows computer.
 There is a script which works with Mac OS but the app package was tempermental, not working on all devices.